Passports, visas and other forms of identification

 A visa is an official authorization affixed to your passport that confirms you have the permission of the government to enter a foreign country.
 U.S. citizens are not required to have a visa to study in many countries, but some programs will require visas.

 The Media School will notify you if you need to apply for a visa, and in most circumstances will help you through that process.
 Visa applications usually involve an additional fee, which may or may not be included in the cost of the course.

 If you are a non-U.S. citizen, your visa requirements may be different from domestic students.
-Please contact Kristin Martindale, administrative and program coordinator, as soon as possible.
+Please contact The Media School's student services program coordinator as soon as possible.
 She'll help you navigate potential visa requirements.

 Identification for domestic air travel